nastyaosetrova8/projectfor-biz/README.md

 Namely - data about products, with the ability to add, edit and delete, data about suppliers and customers.
 Also a summary of all data.

-It is necessary Log in to use the application.
+It is necessary Log in to use the application with login: nastyaosetrova8.8@gmail.com and password: 123456.

 <img width="518" alt="Знімок екрана 2024-05-11 о 10 15 15" src="https://github.com/nastyaosetrova8/projectfor-biz/assets/126395277/223b38cd-f858-45d0-a317-fbf163450af6">